Cvrane/ChartReader/README.md

 2. Convert the resulting image into a binary image.
 3. Find contours (and bounding rectangles) in the resulting image.
 4. For each legend, find the nearest bounding box to the left and on the same height as the legend.
-5. Find the major color (or pattern) in the bounding box.
+5. Find the major color (or pattern) from the nearest bounding box obtained for each legend in Step 4.

 ### Getting bar plot for each legend
 1. All the pixel values of the image are divided into clusters.
-The number of clusters are determined by the number of legends detected.
-Also, prior to clustering, all the white pixels are removed, and the bounding boxes found by above procedure for each legend is whitened.
+Prior to clustering, all the white pixels are removed, and the bounding boxes found by above procedure for each legend are whitened.
+2. The number of clusters are determined by the number of legends detected.
+The colors finalized in the above procedure form the initial clusters.
-2. We then simplify the given plot into multiple plots (one per each cluster).
+3. We then simplify the given plot into multiple plots (one per each cluster).
 These plots would be a simple bar plot. i.e.., by clustering we convert a stacked bar chart into multiple simpler bar plots.
-3. We then get the contours for the plot, and subsequently bounding rectangles for the contours determined.
+4. We then get the contours for the plot, and subsequently bounding rectangles for the contours determined.
-4. For each label, the closest bounding rectangle is picked.
+5. For each label, the closest bounding rectangle is picked.
-5. The height of each bounding box is recorded by the help of the merging rectangles obtained by the above procedure.
+6. The height of each bounding box is recorded by the help of the merging rectangles obtained by the above procedure.
 This ratio is used to further calculate the y-values :

 <h3 align="center">
   <img src="images/equation1.gif">